 “In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)
 And everyone went to their own town to register.
 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
-He went there to register with Mary, who was pledged to be married to him and was expecting a child.
+He went there to register with Mary, ho was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.” – Luke 2:1-7

-December 23 – the day Christmas preparations go from pressing to panic.
+It’s December 23 – the day Christmas preparations go from pressing to panicked.
 For those of you who have postponed your preparations, time is officially slipping away.
 There isn’t time to drive around town to browse the stores.
 Even Amazon can’t get your packages to you in time with their 2-day shipping.
 If you head out today, you’re probably looking at a trip to the mall (along with hundreds of fellow procrastinators).
 Wait until tomorrow and you’ll be scouring empty shelves with the Wal-Martians.
-And if you are totally hard core when it comes to the last minute thing, bring me a Slurpee after you finish your list at 7-11.
+And if you are totally hard core when it comes to the last minute thing, bring me back a Slurpee after you finish your shopping at 7-11.

 I rest my case.